michael-milette/moodle-filter_filtercodes/README.md

 If you are using older versions of Moodle before 3.1.11+, 3.2.8+, 3.3.5+, 3.4.5+ and 3.5+, ReCAPTCHA is no longer supported.

+### How can I get the {scrape} tag to work?

+You need to enable this feature in the FilterCodes settings in Moodle.

 ### How can I scrape content from more than one web page or more than one website?

 Use multiple {scrape} tags.